Webinar software: a comparison of the best webinar platforms

 GoToWebinar: The webinar software for businesses

-Thanks to its integrated payment system, you can conduct paid webinars without the requirement of additional software.
-“GoToStage” access lets users watch on-demand webinars at any time and share their live content.
-Unfortunately, live webinars are not available with GoToWebinar.
-But the webinar software makes up for this by providing excellent functions to simulate live events – with interactive quick-surveys, user-defined answers to questions, and automatic playbacks.
+Thanks to its integrated payment system, you can conduct paid webinars without additional software.
+GoToStage access lets users watch on-demand webinars at any time and share their live content.
+The webinar software provides excellent features such as interactive quick surveys, user-defined answers to questions, and automatic playbacks to simulate live events using prerecorded video.

 ✔ Compatible with Windows, macOS, Linux ✘ Too complex for individuals